Why do estheticians need insurance?

 This coverage applies mostly to those who provide their services in a physical brick-and-mortar location, such as a tattoo shop or hair salon.
 If a disaster or event were to occur and ultimately interrupt your daily operations, business interruption insurance would protect you.

-Just like other insurance policies, there are multiple factors that go into determining the cost of professional beauty insurance, thus making it difficult to pinpoint a specific cost.
+Just like other insurance policies, there are multiple factors that go into determining the cost of esthetician insurance.
 These factors can include things such as how much equipment you use, your educational background, how much experience you have in your field and where you do your business.

-The price will also fluctuate based on how much coverage you decide to add to your policy.
+Each policy is tailored to the unique needs of the business so the price will be based on how much coverage you decide to add to your policy.
 Not all coverage options are right for everyone; remember to select the necessary coverage types for your own personal circumstances.

-It’s important to remember that accidents happen no matter how careful you are, and can sometimes be unavoidable.
-Esthetician insurance allows for you to make sure that you are prepared for anything that may occur.
+It’s important to remember that accidents happen no matter how careful you are, and may be unavoidable.
+Esthetician insurance allows you to make sure that you are prepared for anything that may occur.

 Have more questions about esthetician insurance?
 Get in touch with one of our licensed insurance professionals.